NICTA/scoobi/README.md

 ----------------------------------

-Scoobi projects are generally developed with [sbt](https://github.com/harrah/xsbt/wiki), and to simplify the task of building and packaging a project for running on Hadoop, it's a really handy to use the sbt plugin [sbt-scoobi](https://github.com/NICTA/sbt-scoobi).
+Scoobi projects are generally developed with [sbt](https://github.com/harrah/xsbt/wiki), and to simplify the task of building and packaging a project for running on Hadoop, it's really handy to use the sbt plugin [sbt-scoobi](https://github.com/NICTA/sbt-scoobi).
 Here are a few steps for creating a new project:

 Create a new Scoobi application and add some code: